 If we are chronically stressed the adrenal glands need to produce a lot of cortisol.
 It does this at the detriment of other much needed hormones such as DHEA (important for energy, fertility and libido amongst other things) and progesterone (to counterbalance oestrogen and is important for an even mood and to reduce anxiety).

 The raw materials needed to make progesterone and DHEA are used up in making cortisol.
 Why?
 Because cortisol is seen as the life saving or ‘flight or flight’ hormone and takes priority.

 This can lead to hormonal balances such as oestrogen dominance with its symptoms such as heavy bleeds, mood swings, breast tenderness, water retention and bloating.

 Some signs that would indicate that stress is an issue for you (I ticked a lot of these myself🙄)

-- I experience mood swings, difficulty making decisions, concentration and memory is impaired
+I experience mood swings, difficulty making decisions, concentration and my memory is impaired

 My sex drive is lower, can experience changes to menstrual cycle